Thewbi/neorv32/README.md

 riscv-none-elf-objdump --disassemble main.elf > listing.asm
 ```

-or just use the existing main.asm which is created by the build.system
+or just use the existing main.asm which is created by the build system
 automatically.

 The main function looks like this: